Aton-Kish/syncup/docs/how-to-guide.md

 ## Dumping AWS AppSync GraphQL API

-This command retrieves the AppSync Schema, Resolvers, and Functions to your local.
+This command retrieves the AppSync Environment Variables, Schema, Resolvers, and Functions to your local.

 ```shell
 syncup pull --api-id aaaaaa123123123example123